What Is a Raspberry Pi W & How Can It Be Used?

 Dimensions | 21 mm × 51 mm |

-Furthermore, as with the standard Pico, there is a unique Programmable I/O subsystem that allows you to customize the I/O interface.
-In addition to connecting to non-standard peripherals. he independently running PIO blocks can be used to free up the main processor for other tasks such as rendering composite video.
+Furthermore, as with the standard Pico, a unique Programmable I/O subsystem allows you to customize the I/O interface.
+In addition to connecting to non-standard peripherals.
+Independently runs PIO blocks, freeing up the central processor for other tasks, such as rendering composite video.

 Follow the instructions in Raspberry Pi’s connection guide to use Pico W’s wireless capability to connect to your Wi-Fi network in MicroPython or C/C++ (PDF).
 The network library is used in MicroPythonto to connect to Wi-Fi.